elixirscript/elixirscript/README.md

 Requirements
 ===========
 * Erlang 20 or greater
-* Elixir 1.5 or greater
+* Elixir 1.5 or greater (must be compiled with Erlang 20 or greater)
 * Node (only for development)

 Usage